jjfitzge/basic-recipes-website/README.md

 # basic-recipes-website

 a simple recipe website just using HTML.
-The website displays some popular recipes around the world along with some pictures!
+The website displays some Halloween recipes along with some pictures!